 So yes, goldfish do pretty well in ponds.

-How big should a goldfish pond be?
+How big should the outdoor water feature be?

 Goldfish are fast swimmers and voracious eaters.
 Therefore, they need plenty of space and food to thrive and live happily.
 A goldfish pond should ideally be 50 sq. ft. (surface) or smaller water gardens from 50 to 500 gallons.
 If you’re a beginner, I suggest that you keep it simple and minimal.

-What is the best food for pond goldfish?
+What is the best food?

 Pond Goldfish usually feed on larvae, algae, other insects, and aquatic plants to attain their essential body nutrients.
 However, to enhance their color, increase the growth rate, and improve their health, you can feed them packaged food specifically designed for Pond goldfish.